Franc-Zar/CTFsWriteups/pwn-the-rover-qualifications/qc03-androidTrivial.md

     <string name="something_hidden">PTR{SpaceMayBeTheFinalFrontier}</string>
 ```

-So we discovered the password value as well as that it corresponds to the actual flag of this challenge.
+So we discovered the password value which corresponds to the actual flag of this challenge.